mikaelbr/writings/js-syntax-series/function-arguments.md

 through arguments we should have separate functions with separate names being more explicit with the use case.
 It's how ever, cases where things like checking argument count and argument types makes sense.
 When making functions, in any language, thin about the consumer of the function.
-Think about the invokation site.
+Think about the invocation site.
 What makes more sense for using it.
-Optimizing for terseness and overly dehydrated, DRY, functions will make our code harder to understand.
+Optimising for terseness and overly dehydrated, DRY, functions will make our code harder to understand.